setayeshghamat/Chess-Fighter/README.md

 ## ✨ Overview

 **CHESS FIGHTER** is a digital interpretation of the classic strategy game.
-Pick your side, customize your theme and timer, and play locally against another player — all inside a simple and intuitive desktop UI.
+Pick your side, customize your theme and timer, and play locally against another player, all inside a simple and intuitive desktop UI.

 ---